Breaches of Academic Integrity

 Inadequate referencing skills versus plagiarism

-Plagiarism should be distinguished from what the evidence suggests is likely to be incomplete attempts by the student to acknowledge the words, work or ideas or others (e.g. where the student has made a genuine attempt to reference their work but has inadequate referencing skills).
+Plagiarism (minor incident and academic misconduct) should be distinguished from what the evidence suggests is likely to be incomplete attempts by the student to acknowledge the words, work or ideas of others (e.g. where the student has made a genuine attempt to reference their work but has inadequate referencing skills).

-Minor formatting errors in referencing style may also suggest the need for skills development and an educational response, rather than to treat the behaviour as minor or more serious plagiarism.
+Minor formatting errors in referencing style may also suggest the need for skills development and an educational response, rather than to treat the behavior as minor or more serious plagiarism.

 An educative response by its nature is non-punitive; it does not include deducting marks beyond the parameters of the usual marks allocated to the demonstration of referencing skills.
 In this instance, allocating a mark of zero is not an educative response.
 An educative response is most appropriate in the student’s first term.